HCSLab/ProjectManis/Game/README.md

 ###Wrong Pitch When Builded on WebGL
 Causes:
 1. The Audio Mixer of Unity is not working when building on WebGL.
+(Thus this issue does not occur when building on windows or simply running in Unity Editor. )

 ###Poor Audio
 Causes: